Osmanabad district

-list of District Magistrate / Collector
+Geography

 Location

 Osmanabad district lies in the southern part of state.
 It lies on the Deccan plateau, about 600 m above sea level.
 Parts of the sina, Manjira and Terna River flow through the district.
 The district is located on the south side of the Marathwada region between latitude 17.35 to 18.40 degrees north, and latitude 75.16 to 76.40 degrees east.

 Osmanabad District is bordered by the Beed District to the north, Latur District to the east, Solapur District to the west, Ahmednagar district to the north-west and the Bidar and Kalaburagi districts of state of Karnataka to the south.
 Most of the district lies in the hilly areas of the Balaghat Range.